 Is black a “girl color” or “boy color?”

 Black is not gender-specific.
 It is neither a “girl color” nor a “boy color.”

 When it comes to clothing, the color black is used equally by both males and females, and often for formal occasions—the timeless “little black dress” for women, and the traditional black tuxedo for men.

-On the other hand, “gothic” or “goth” styles of clothing primarily uses the color black because of its association with death.
+On the other hand, “gothic” or “goth” styles of clothing primarily use the color black because of its association with death.

-In fact, almost all black paint is made from some kind of burnt materials with the notable exception being synthetic iron oxide, a more recently developed black pigment.
+In fact, almost all black paint is made from some kind of burnt material with the notable exception being synthetic iron oxide, a more recently developed black pigment.

 Black isn’t a primary, secondary, or tertiary color.

 In fact, black isn’t on the artist’s color wheel and often isn’t considered a color at all.
 Instead, black appears when you bring any color to its darkest value (although that’s not always possible with oil paints, for example.)